Arrange and compose your own original pieces for the string section of an orchestra.

 Creating a string arrangement is the most powerful way to make a piece of music soar.
 Whether adding an epic string part to your latest pop song or composing for a classical quartet, there's so much you can do with these dynamic instruments.

-This five-week course is all about helping you compose and arrange for violin, viola, cello, and bass.
+This course is all about helping you compose and arrange for violin, viola, cello, and bass.
 We'll look at the individual instruments of the bowed string family and explore a specific textural framework for creating better arrangements.
-Along the way, you'll get personalized feedback on your work from an expert Course Advisor.
-By the end you'll understand how to create monophonic, polyphonic, chordal, and homophonic textures, and have a portfolio of original works ready to unveil at your next performance.
+Along the way, you'll get personalized feedback on your work from an expert Soundfly Mentor.
+By the end, you'll understand how to create monophonic, polyphonic, chordal, and homophonic textures, and have a portfolio of original works ready to unveil at your next performance.

 Ian is a composer/arranger/teacher living in Brooklyn, NY.
 He's written orchestral arrangements for such indie luminaries as Feist, Daniel Rossen, My Brightest Diamond, Landlady, and others.
 He plays and tours with Landlady and Relatives.
 He is an associate teaching artist with the New York Philharmonic's Very Young Composer's program.
 His music can be heard at www.ianmclellandavis.com

-By the end of this course, you’ll be able to confidently write original music or arrangements for string instruments.
+By the end of this course, you’ll be able to confidently write original music or arrangements for the string section of an orchestra or a quartet.

 You'll learn about the quirks of the individual instruments of the string section, the violin, viola, cello, and contrabass, and how to compose for all of them, individually and all together.
 By the end of this course, you'll have your own portfolio of original works ready to show off.